waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年07月27日 中国大陆
+Employees can now do their work from home using modern technology.
+However, this change may only benefit workers, not employers.
+To what extent do you agree or disagree?

 ### 2024年07月20日 中国大陆
 Some people think that the increasing use of computers and mobile phones has a negative effect on young people’s reading and writing skills.
 To what extent do you agree or disagree？